TokenBrice/SB-bot/README.md

 * [CALLR Python SDK](https://www.callr.com/docs/) is optional, if you want automated SMS reporting.

 ## Why Selenium?
 I have no idea of StatusBrew's devs tolerance for bots.
 Using Selenium, even though it makes the bot slower also makes it more **human-like** on the other end.
 I've been using this bot (in even more primitive forms than the current one) for years without hitting restrictions or raising alarms.
+Moreover, because the bot work on top of StatusBrew, it gave me access to all the powerful targeting/sorting features of the interface without having to build it myself.